 In the case of the Filipino language, most foreigners start by learning how to say thank you, I love you, and goodbye.
 But if you are seriously planning to visit the Philippines, it may be a good idea to learn more about the common Tagalog phrases for travel and the different ways to say you’re welcome in Tagalog.

-Even better, try using the Ling app, the best gamified language-learning app that helps language learners learn 60+ languages.
-It’s free to use, and you can get it from Google Play and the App Store!
+Even better, try using the Ling app, the best gamified language-learning app that helps language learners learn Asian and Eastern European Languages.

 As a quick tip, note that Filipinos love being acknowledged in their native language.
 In this sense, I suggest that you memorize these quick short terms to astound and put a smile on the faces of your Filipino colleagues, friends, or even strangers.